-In the three months ended June 2018, our tax rate in India, the Philippines and Sri Lanka impacted our effective tax rate.
-We would have incurred approximately \$2.7 million, \$9.4 million and \$5.2 million in additional income tax expense on our combined operations in our SEZ operations in India, the Philippines and Sri Lanka for the three months ended June, 2018, fiscal 2018 and 2017 respectively, if the tax holidays and exemptions as described below had not been available for the respective periods.
+In the six months ended September 2018, our tax rate in India and the Philippines impacted our effective tax rate.
+We would have incurred approximately \$6.3 million, \$9.4 million and \$5.2 million in additional income tax expense on our combined operations in our SEZ operations in India, the Philippines and Sri Lanka for the six months ended September, 2018, fiscal 2018 and 2017 respectively, if the tax holidays and exemptions as described below had not been available for the respective periods.

-We expect our tax rate in India, the Philippines and Sri Lanka to continue to impact our effective tax rate.
-Our effective tax rate in India has been impacted by the reduction in the tax exemption enjoyed by our operating units under the STPI scheme.
-Our effective tax rate in Sri Lanka has been be impacted by the withdrawal of tax exemption on export income in Sri Lanka with effect from April 1, 2018, following which the income from export of service has been subject to tax at 14% on net basis.
+We expect our tax rate in India and the Philippines to continue to impact our effective tax rate.
+Our effective tax rate in Sri Lanka has been impacted by the withdrawal of tax exemption on export income in Sri Lanka with effect from April 1, 2018, following which the income from export of service has been subject to tax at 14% on net basis.